rbuchberger/jekyll_picture_tag/lib/jekyll_picture_tag/output_formats/readme.md

 of information to classes which only needed it to pass on to classes they instantiate.

-`PictureTag.source_images` returns a hash of the source images provided in the liquid tag.
-This relies on 2 properties of ruby hashes: They maintain their order, and `nil` is a perfectly good key.
-The first image (unqualified) is stored under `PictureTag.source_images[nil]`, and the rest of the keys are media queries named in `_data/picture.yml`.
+`PictureTag.source_images` returns an array of the source images provided in the liquid tag.
+The first one is the base image, the rest that follow are associated with media queries.
+Check out `source_image.rb` to see what they offer.

-There's a lot of information available, dig around in `../instructions.rb`.
+There's a lot of information available, dig around in `../router.rb`.
 Output formats should only consume this information, never modify it.

 ## Producing output